 The state of California is home to some of the most famous parks and wildlife refuges in the United States.
 It boasts a total of nine national parks and numerous state parks and refuges where visitors can find plenty of wildlife in their natural habitat.

 - Yosemite National Park, located in the central Sierra Nevada range, right next to the Sierra National Forest and Stanislaus National Forest, is a UNESCO World Heritage Site.
+It’s one of the best places to camp in California!
 Dominated by steep cliffs, pine groves, shrub lands, and alpine woodlands and meadows, the park harbors plenty of black bears, mule deer, fishers, goshawks, cougars, bobcats, river otters, foxes, and many ferret-like mammals.

 - The Redwood National and States parks, located in the far northwest corner of the state, is also a UNESCO World Heritage Site.
 It encompasses some 100,000 acres of towering redwood forests.
 Some of the diverse wildlife one can find here includes mountain lions, black bears, coyotes, bobcats, foxes, beavers, river otters, seals, hawks, ospreys, squirrel-like rodents, and much more.